majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 - [https://github.com/majorsilence/CrystalCmd](https://github.com/majorsilence/CrystalCmd)

+tldr: use crystal reports with dotnet netstandard2.0, net48, net6.0, net8.0, net9.0 on linux, windows, mac, android, and iOS.

 To host the cyrstalcmd .net server browse to [https://github.com/majorsilence/CrystalCmd/tree/main/dotnet](https://github.com/majorsilence/CrystalCmd/tree/main/dotnet) and build the **Dockerfile.wine** and **Dockerfile.crystalcmd**.
 If a java server is required use the prebuilt image at [https://hub.docker.com/r/majorsilence/crystalcmd](https://hub.docker.com/r/majorsilence/crystalcmd).
 The c# server is recommended.

 With a crystalcmd server running crystal report templates and data can be sent to it to produce pdf files.
 The docker images can run on any system that supports docker such as mac, windows, and linux.